Mode-selective Single-dipole Excitation and Controlled Routing of Guided Waves in a Multi-mode Topological Waveguide

-All the metallic components for the photonic platform shown in Fig.~\ref{fig:1} -- round rods for the SPC, tripod-shaped rods for the VPC, and two plates -- were constructed from aluminium.
+All the metallic components for the photonic platform shown in Fig.~\ref{fig:1} -- round rods for the SPC, tripod-shaped rods for the VPC, and two plates -- were constructed from aluminum.
 For the SPC, the round rods were directly attached to one of the two metal plates, so either one of the rod-plate gaps was set to zero ($g_{\rm top}=0$ or $g_{\rm bot}=0$).
 The tripods were symmetrically separated from both plates by foam (see Methods for details).
 The operating frequency $f\equiv \omega_0/2\pi \approx 6.1 {\rm GHz}$ was set to the middle of the spectral band gap shared by SPC and VPC.

-First, we experimentally validated the concept of valley-selective TREK launching at the SPC$^{+}$-SPC$^{-}$ domain wall in Sec.~\ref{sec:launching}.
+First, we experimentally validated the concept of valley-selective TREK launching at the SPC$^{+}$-SPC$^{-}$ domain wall [Fig.~\ref{fig:1}(b)].
 This was done by placing a $z$-directional antenna between two rods in the SPC$^{-}$ domain adjacent to the SPC$^{+}$-SPC$^{-}$ domain wall, as shown in Fig.~\ref{fig:2}(a).
-Tunnelling through the VPC region was suppressed by selecting the tripods orientations, $\theta \equiv \theta_1 = 0^{\circ}$ and $\theta \equiv \theta_2 = 60^{\circ}$ to ensure the widest VPC band gaps.
-When the tunnelling is minimized, only one port (B for $\theta = \theta_2$ and C for $\theta = \theta_1$) is expected to receive the overwhelming majority of the $K^{\prime}$-polarized radiation as illustrated by Figs.~\ref{fig:1}(c,d).
+Tunneling through the VPC region was suppressed by selecting the tripods orientations, $\theta \equiv \theta_1 = 0^{\circ}$ and $\theta \equiv \theta_2 = 60^{\circ}$ to ensure the widest VPC band gaps.
+When the tunneling is minimized, only one port (B for $\theta = \theta_2$ and C for $\theta = \theta_1$) is expected to receive the overwhelming majority of the $K^{\prime}$-polarized radiation as illustrated by Figs.~\ref{fig:1}(c,d).